Michal-Sta/MyDoctor/README.md

 **Possible but not necessary features:**
 - [ ] Chat with the doctor.
+- [ ] Read data from health document such .pdf
 - [ ] Medical documentation accessible only to the doctor with whom the appointment is scheduled.
 - [ ] Email confirmation of appointments.
 - [ ] Sms message with approve